Articulatory phonetics: Radical consonants

 Radical consonants either use the root of the tongue or the epiglottis during production.

 Pharyngeal consonants are made by retracting the root of the tongue far enough to touch the wall of the pharynx.
-Due to production difficulties, only fricatives and approximants can produced this way.
+Due to production difficulties, only fricatives and approximants can be produced this way.

 Epiglottal consonants are made with the epiglottis and the back wall of the pharynx.
 Epiglottal stops have been recorded in Dahalo.
 Voiced epiglottal consonants are not deemed possible due to the cavity between the glottis and epiglottis being too small to permit voicing.

 Glottal consonants

 Glottal consonants are those produced using the vocal folds in the larynx.
 Because the vocal folds are the source of phonation and below the oro-nasal vocal tract, a number of glottal consonants are impossible such as a voiced glottal stop.
 Three glottal consonants are possible, a voiceless glottal stop and two glottal fricatives, and all are attested in natural languages.

 Glottal stops, produced by closing the vocal folds, are notably common in the world's languages.
 While many languages use them to demarcate phrase boundaries, some languages like Huatla Mazatec have them as contrastive phonemes.
 Additionally, glottal stops can be realized as laryngealization of the following vowel in this language.
 Glottal stops, especially between vowels, do usually not form a complete closure.
-True glottal stops normally occur only when they're geminated.
+True glottal stops normally occur only when they are geminated.